 Iron Man of Nice (France)

-The expedition will last 8 weeks from the beginning of April to the end of May 2021.
+The expedition lasted 5 weeks from the beginning of April to mid May 2021.

 I started on May 3rd from base-camp (5400m), to camp 1 (5950m), camp 2 (6400m), camp 3 (7500m) and camp 4 (8000m).
 I reached the summit at 8849m on May 11th at 10am !